2025 Yidan Prize Summit

 Lunch

-Agents of change: cultivating leaders at every level
+Agents of change: How do we cultivate leaders at every level?

-The success of transformative technologies, innovative practices, and emerging pathways depends not only on the tools themselves, but also on the people who lead us to implement and adapt them.
-Leadership is at every level — in classrooms, schools, communities, households or among policymakers — and is essential to translate ideas into meaningful actions.
-And we must nurture and sustain these leaders to realize the full potential of educational transformation.
+The success of innovative practices and emerging pathways depends not only on tools and technologies, but also on the people who lead us to implement and adapt them.
+Leadership at every level — in classrooms, schools, communities, households, and among policymakers — is essential to translate ideas into meaningful actions.
+We must nurture and sustain these leaders to realize the full potential of educational transformation.

-This conversation will recognize the agency and capability for all to become agents of change in their contexts.
-In spotlighting some of these possibilities, we will also explore how to support people to develop the skills, agency, and mindsets to lead boldly and adaptively.
+This conversation recognized the potential of all to become agents of change.
+In spotlighting some of these possibilities, we also explored how to support people to develop the skills and mindset to lead boldly and adaptively.

 Coffee break